 5 Tips On Getting Accepted To The Bridge to BCG Program

-1. Know the Recruiting Process
+1. Know the Application Process

 Double-check the most up-to-date info on the BCG website.
 Pen deadlines into your calendar and reminders a week before them.
 Be methodical in how you will prepare for interviews.
 Get in touch with the recruiting team if you have any questions.